freelawproject/courtlistener-solr-server/docker/README.md

 1. `--name solr` gives it a name (so we can see it in our logs, among other reasons).

+1. `--network` ensures that it's part of the right network.

+1. `--restart` ensures that it restarts when docker starts, unless the service was explicitly stopped.

 1. Finally, we list the name of the image to download (if needed) and run.